Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Personalized email survey done with SurveySparrow

 However, it’s not just the subject lines.
 You can actually boost response rates by 40% if you personalize certain other aspects of your survey email – like logo, colors, and others.
-The TinyEmail blog has plenty of such tips around email best practice.
+The TinyEmail blog has plenty of such tips around email best practices.

 Survey software like SurveySparrow offers a ton of white-labeling features.
 You can create a free account to try it for yourself.

 An age-old trick for getting respondents on your survey is to give them offers in exchange.
 Domino’s does this particularly well with their discount offer if you take a survey.
-Another option is to reduce a customer’s bill during purchase if they answer a quick survey.

-As an email subject line, offering discounts works particularly well.
-You could also think of other incentives to offer your customers.
-That’s up to you.
 But if you include an offer in one of your survey subject lines, with the proper survey incentive wording, people are more likely to be intrigued.
 And compensating your customers or employees for their time is, after all, only fair.

-Well, you are sending out a survey, after all.
-Why not ask one of the more interesting questions of your survey in your email survey subject line?
 For example, for an employee engagement survey, you could ask “How have you been feeling about your work?”
 People will be very likely to click on such a survey email.

 This is the simplest trick in the book.
 It is also sincere.
 You’re not deceiving your respondents into opening the email, which would leave a bad taste.
 You’re asking them exactly what you’re curious about, so they won’t feel betrayed when they find a survey in the email.

-Wrapping Up
+Wrapping up

 Getting responses on a survey is tricky, and that’s why we’ve designed SurveySparrow to make it as easy as possible.
 A good email campaign is at the heart of every successful online survey.
 And at SurveySparrow, we’ve mastered the art of the email campaign.
 Give us a shot to help you design great surveys and email survey campaigns.